Govt To Bring About Green Revolution To Achieve Self-sufficiency In Agriculture: Prime Minister Shehbaz Sharif - UrduPoint

 Govt To Bring About Green Revolution To Achieve Self-sufficiency In Agriculture: Prime Minister Shehbaz Sharif

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Jun, 2023 ):Prime Minister Shehbaz Sharif on Tuesday said that the government was launching a Green Revolution 2.0 to make the country achieve self-sufficiency in the agriculture field.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Jun, 2023 ):Prime Minister Shehbaz Sharif on Tuesday said the government was launching a Green Revolution 2.0 to make the country achieve self-sufficiency in the agriculture field.

 The prime minister, who chaired the meeting of the National Economic Council here, said the government was taking all-out measures to innovate the agriculture sector to enhance the production and par acre yield.